zhiwenh/delib/README.md

 ```

+<a name="usage"></a>
+## Usage

 ### Usage outside project
 Delib can be used outside a project.
 Outside a project file paths will be relative to your process point of entry.
-You can specify paths with the library and pass them in as options for the CLI.
 Connection options will also need to be specified.
+You can specify these with the library and pass them in as options if using the CLI.

+### Contract addresses
+Your contract's deployed addresses are saved in a plain text file with a file name of `ContractnameAddresses`.
+Each address is separated by a new line, and the most recent address is at the bottom of the list.
+The library and CLI use that address when no address is specified and you can manually add your own addresses to this file.

 ### Development node
-Before using the library or CLI you will need to connect to an Ethereum node.

-I created a package called [devchain](https://www.npmjs.com/package/devchain) that allows you to create private Ethereum blockchains.
-You can adjust the blockchain's mining difficulty and it comes with a geth node that automates mining and account Ether distribution.
+I created a package called [devchain](https://www.npmjs.com/package/devchain) that gives you a development geth server and helps you create private Ethereum blockchains.
+You can adjust the blockchain's mining difficulty and it automates mining and account Ether distribution.
 To install:

 ```
 npm install -g devchain
 ```

-Another option is [testrpc](https://github.com/ethereumjs/testrpc), which performs transaction instantaneously, but only allows RPC connections.
+Another option is [testrpc](https://github.com/ethereumjs/testrpc), which performs transaction instantaneously.
 To install:

 ```
 npm install -g ethereumjs-testrpc